-Yoga for the Earth was initially conceived of by Kelly Morris and Astrid Jirka in 2013, though many others have joined in their efforts over the years.
+Yoga for the Earth was initially conceived of by Kelly Morris and Astrid Jirka in 2013, though many others have joined in our efforts over the years.

 Astrid is the Owner and Director of Vahana Yoga & Eco-Tours and a long time advocate of social and environmental justice.
-Please read more about here HERE.
+Please read more about her HERE.

 Kelly is a Hatha and Iyengar yoga teacher who grew up in a small town on the edge of the Allegheny National Forest in northwestern Pennsylvania.
 She currently spends most of her time on a piece of wooded land in upstate New York teaching and practicing yoga at her beautiful home studio called Yoga in the Woods. " Learn more at: www.yogainthewoods.info

 Some Actions and Events we've coordinated in the Past: